 Throughout the course, the student will architect and program a software application utilizing object-oriented techniques and graphical user interfaces using Java.
 This project will be completed in the following steps:

 Business Case Assignment

 The student will write a 10–12-page (approximately 300 words per page) paper in current APA format that describes the business case and architecturally significant requirements for the project.
 The paper must include at least 10 scholarly articles as references in addition to the course textbook and the Bible.

-The student will write a 6–8-page (approximately 300 words per page) paper (not including models) in current APA format that describes and justifies the complete architecture and design decisions for the project.
-Architecture Part 2 must include at least 15 fully developed models of at least 8 different types.
-The paper must include at least 6 scholarly articles as references in addition to the course textbook and the Bible.
+The student will write a 6–8 page (approximately 300 words per page) paper (not including models) in current APA format that describes and justifies the complete architecture and design decisions for the project.
+The Architecture Assignment must include at least 15 fully developed models of at least 8 different types.
+The paper must include at least 8 scholarly articles as references in addition to the course textbook and the Bible.